An ICLR 2019 Workshop

 Papers from the Machine Learning community are supposed to be a valuable asset.
 They can help to inform and inspire future research.
 They can be a useful educational tool for students.
 They are the driving force of innovation and differentiation in the industry, so quick and accurate implementation is really critical.
-On the research side they can help us to answer the most fundamental questions about our existence - what does it mean to learn and what does it mean to be human?
+On the research side they can help us answer the most fundamental questions about our existence - what does it mean to learn and what does it mean to be human?
 Reproducibility, while not always possible in science (consider the study of a transient astrological phenomenon like a passing comet), is a powerful criteria for improving the quality of research.
 A result which is reproducible is more likely to be robust and meaningful and rules out many types of experimenter error (either fraud or accidental).
 There are many interesting open questions about how reproducibility issues intersect with the Machine Learning community:

-• What does it mean for a paper to be reproducible in theory but not in practice?
+- What does it mean for a paper to be reproducible in theory but not in practice?
 For example, if a paper requires tens of thousands of GPUs to reproduce or a large closed-off dataset, then it can only be reproduced in reality by a few large labs.

-• For papers which are reproducible both in theory and in practice - how can we ensure that papers published in ICML would actually be able to replicate if such an experiment were attempted?
+- For papers which are reproducible both in theory and in practice - how can we ensure that papers published in ICML would actually be able to replicate if such an experiment were attempted?

-• What does it mean for a paper to have successful or unsuccessful replications?
+- What does it mean for a paper to have successful or unsuccessful replications?

-• Of the papers with attempted replications completed, how many have been published?
+- Of the papers with attempted replications completed, how many have been published?

-• What can be done to ensure that as many papers which are reproducible in theory fall into the last category?
+- What can be done to ensure that as many papers which are reproducible in theory fall into the last category?

 - On the reproducibility issue, what can the Machine Learning community learn from other fields?

 Call for Papers